 I have written a lot lately.
-I was promising you more of my feelings and thoughts in writing, and so I did – I wrote.
+I was promising you more of my feelings and thoughts in writing, and this is what I did – I wrote.
 Then, the life just happened and I ended up in the same circle – I wanted to be human significant and be part of the real pragmatic world.
 I didn’t felt any vitality and sensibility and I started again to postpone things.
 With a mouth of fresh air, I’m coming back, I’m not giving up to any creative act.

 The doubts and the postponing appears only because life’s time is not allowing me literally to be in two places at the same time.
 Doubt is part of us as humans, it can be a fear of engaging in something or fear of the unknown future, but at the basis remains a primitive human instinct of defense which permits a refuge.
 Not all “bad” feelings we have mean necessarily something bad.
 If we all stop to pretend our lives are perfect and enjoy the real moments and not torment over a small thing that is not making our lives perfect, we will be indeed more happy.
 The joy of happiness comes after all from these imperfect parts of life.
 We should all prove we haven’t forgot what’s an virtue, that we haven’t lost our characters and that we’re still having a great self-respect and culture in respect to ourselves, but for the rest who surrounds us too.